pilot2254/contrast-bot/IMPORTANT_INFO.md

 - Foreign key relationships maintain data consistency
 - Timestamps are stored as Unix milliseconds for precision

+### Global Data Design
+- All user tables use Discord User ID as the primary key (NOT Guild ID)
+- No server-specific user data storage
+- Users maintain consistent data across all servers
+- Leaderboards and statistics are global across the entire bot network

 ## Testing Guidelines

 ### Before Any Release